 Nestbox Monitoring Protocols:

 Monitoring usually begins near the beginning of May.
-Nestboxes should be monitored at least once a week or more often, if possible.
-In all approximately four to six trips to a box should be made with observations on species, eggs, nestlings, and fledglings.
-All observations for each box should be recorded on the Field Worksheet with pertinent information also recorded on the Nest Attempt Worksheet.
+Nestboxes should be monitored at least once a week, and as often as every 4-6 days after eggs are observed if possible.
+Please remember to refrain from opening the box after the hatched nestlings have reached 12 days.
+We don’t want to encourage premature fledging.
+They will come out of the box soon thereafter on their own!
+All observations for each box should be recorded on the Field Worksheet.
 Monitors will need the following equipment in the field:

 Separate from our Mountain Bluebird Nestbox Trail Project, Nature Mappers enter observations of bluebirds throughout the valley.
 Bluebirds prefer mountain meadows and burned areas for foraging with tree cavities nearby for nesting.
 Little is known about their natural nest sites.
 Most research has been on behavior around artificial nest boxes so information on nesting behavior is valuable.